vukrosic/pretraining-llms-with-nvfp4/README.md

 Quantizing the entire model to FP4 can lead to divergence (model stops learning).
 A mixed-precision approach is crucial for stability.

 ![NVFP4 Quantized Linear Layer Compute Flow](/content/pretrain-llm-with-nvfp4/images/NVFP4_quantized_linear_layer_compute_flow.png)
 *Figure 5: Illustration of compute flow for a NVFP4 quantized linear layer.
-All GEMM operations quantize their inputs to NVFP4.*
+All GEMM operations quantize their inputs to NVFP4.* - understanding this image will require deeper analysis and detailed understanding of the paper

 **Implementation:**